department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 **This plan:**

 - Requires that you make premium payments for 20 years.
-Once you've made all of your payments, you'll have life insurance coverage under this policy for the rest of your life.
+Once you've made all your payments, you'll have life insurance coverage under this policy for the rest of your life.
 - Has a face value that never changes
 - Has slightly higher premium payments than a 30 Payment Life policy
 - Has loan and cash value